top of page

 5. What action will I take next time I feel this?

-This can help you turn “recovery” from a vague goal into a practice of transformation
+These questions can help you turn “recovery” from a vague goal into a practice of transformation.

-Remember if you keep relapsing in the same situations, it’s not random there’s a belief underneath it.
+Remember, if you keep relapsing in the same situations, it’s not random.
+There’s a belief underneath it.
 Pure Freedom exists to help you uncover that belief, reshape it, and build a recovery plan that fits your life.
+Learn more here.

 You don’t need more shame.
 You need a better framework and support while you practice it.